|

 hawk.
 Such criticisms, however, were tempered by praise of him as a positive

 role model for young African Americans and as a committed defender of liberty.
+Because of his leadership during the war effort and his experience as an

 insider in the Washington bureaucracy, Powell political analysts suggested